Retro-Expert: Collaborative Reasoning for Interpretable Retrosynthesis: Introduction

 \section{Introduction}

-Retrosynthesis prediction aims to deduce potential reactants and reaction pathways for synthesizing a target product molecule based on its structural characteristics~\cite{somnath2021learning, segler2017neural, sun2021towards}, holding significant application value in drug discovery and molecular design~\cite{huosda, wang2023retrodiff, wang2018computational}.
-However, existing models primarily adopt a pattern-matching paradigm, which learn mappings between product SMILES and reactant SMILES from datasets, framing the task as either classification or auto-regressive sequence generation~\cite{yao2023retroformer, chen2021deep, yao2023retroformer, zheng2019predicting}.
-Under this paradigm, traditional specialized models capture intricate structural features to learn improved mappings, yet their end-to-end nature inherently limits their ability to provide chemically-grounded rationales for their predictions.
-In contrast, large language models (LLMs) rely on supervised fine-tuning (SFT) to enhance retrosynthetic capabilities, but their performance depends heavily on memorized reaction patterns and typically outputs only reactants or corresponding options~\cite{zhang2024chemllm, zhao2024chemdfm}.
-This reliance limits their capacity to understand underlying chemical principles and perform logical reasoning.
-This paradigm faces three key limitations: (1) The model only generates reactant SMILES strings, with no transparency in its internal reasoning process.
-(2) The predictions lack natural language explanations grounded in chemical logic, critically hindering real-world adoption.
-(3) The pure pattern-matching mechanism significantly constrains the model's capacity for effective logical decision-making.
-These limitations lead to a lack of reliable basis for the predictions in chemical principles, which severely undermines chemists' trust in practical applications.
+Retrosynthesis prediction aims to deduce potential reactants and reaction pathways for synthesizing a target product molecule~\cite{segler2017neural, somnath2021learning, sun2021towards}, holding significant value in drug discovery and molecular design~\cite{wang2018computational, wang2023retrodiff, huosda}.
+However, existing methods primarily adopt a pattern-matching paradigm, where chemical data is organized to learn mappings from product SMILES to reactant SMILES, framing the task as either classification or auto-regressive sequence generation~\cite{zheng2019predicting, chen2021deep, yao2024retroformer}.
+Under this paradigm, specialized model-based methods capture intricate structural features and exploit additional chemical priors to learn improved mappings, yet their black-box prediction mechanism inherently limits their ability to provide chemically-grounded rationales.
+In contrast, LLM-based methods rely on supervised fine-tuning (SFT) to enhance retrosynthetic capabilities, either from product-reactant SMILES pairs or structured rationales distilled from closed-source LLMs~\cite{li2025mol}.
+Despite enriching outputs or improving reactant prediction, this training signal often encourages imitation of fixed answer formats and memorized reaction patterns~\cite{zhang2024chemllm, zhao2024chemdfm}.
+This reliance limits the model’s capacity to understand underlying chemical principles and perform logical reasoning.
+This paradigm faces three key limitations: (1) Existing work typically outputs only reactant SMILES, with no transparency in their internal reasoning processes and limited ability to provide natural language explanations grounded in chemical logic.
+(2) The pure pattern-matching training mechanism significantly constrains the model's capacity for effective logical decision-making.
+(3) The prevailing chemical-data supervision provides limited signal for learning flexible chemical reasoning beyond direct mapping.
+These limitations lead to a lack of reliable bases for the predictions in chemical principles, which undermines chemists' trust in practical applications.